-South Dakota is a Midwestern state in the United States.
-According to the 2020 census data, South Dakota grew 8.9% from 2010 to 2020.
+South Dakota nursing outlines the educational, licensing, and career prospects for nurses in the state.
+This midwestern state grew 8.9% from 2010 to 2020.
 The total population grew to 886,667 in 2020, and it ranks 16th in the nation in total population.
 Although the population is high, the state is big and has many rural areas.
 And the South Dakota population density ranks 46th in the nation.
 Most of the state’s population lives in cities like Pierre, the capital, or Sioux Falls, the most populous city.

 Agriculture and financial services play an essential part in the state’s economy.
 Home to Mount Rushmore, the Badlands, and the Black Hills, tourism is also a large part of South Dakota’s economy.
 South Dakota has a lot to offer!
 If you are thinking about a nursing career in this state, check out our list of the best nursing programs in South Dakota.